Welcome to Willow class

 In maths the reception children will be focusing on ordering numbers to and above 20, solving addition and subtraction problems, doubling and halving and using appropriate mathematical language.
 The year 1 children will be focusing on time, sorting, multiplication and division and solving practical problems using these different methods.

 This half term the children will also be developing their computing skills using a software called ‘Purple mash’.
 They will be learning about coding and will be creating their own codes.

-In geography the children will be learning and developing skills of map reading and they will make comparisons between various environments and will begin to think about where food comes from (globally).
+In geography the children will be learning about where food comes from (globally).

 We thoroughly enjoy hearing about what the children have been up to outside of school and therefore we set aside time at the end of the day for ‘show and tell’, where the children are welcome to bring in something small from home to show to the rest of the class.
 This half term ‘show and tell’ will happen on set days, these being Tuesdays and Wednesdays.

 We look forward to the half term ahead.